-This subject is intended for students desiring a career in environmentally related disciplines such as Environmental management eg: National Parks and Wildlife Service, NSW Fisheries, State Forests; Catchment Management Authorities eg: Murray Darling Basin Authority; Private environmental consultancies; Landcare, Coastcare and other community action groups Coordinators/Facilitators; Mining rehabilitation; Sustainable agriculture; Ecologically sustainable development; Urban Planning and Population Planning (Demographics).
+This subject is intended for students desiring a career in environmentally related disciplines such as Environmental management e.g.: National Parks and Wildlife Service, Coastcare and Sustainable agriculture.
 It is also designed for those students who have an interest in the environment and human interaction with the many different forms of the environment in a variety of places, including cities.